patrickmmartin/errorcodeNX/article.md

      becomes more effective to have a facility for text translation which would offer more features relevant  to that task than just an`error_id`.

+Comparison of `error_id` and `std::error_code`
+====

+The proposed `error_id` and `std::error_code` have some common features.
+In particular, both address error propagation with and without exceptions, both provide uniquely identified errors, and both can be globally consumed without requiring declarations of all errors.

+There are also important differences.
+For `std::error_code` the category yields one level or hierarchical grouping while there is no grouping of `error_id`s at all.
+On the other hand, creating new errors with `std::error_code`s requires definition of multiple entities while creating an `error_id` is just one definition.
+If the respective specific error should be detectable by users suitable declarations in headers are needed in both cases.

+A major difference is that `error_id` can be used both with C and C++ code while `std::error_code` only works with C++ code.
+In code bases where different languages are used in the same executable it is helpful to use an error reporting scheme available to all of these languages.

 Wrap up
 =======